-The Critical Ecosystem Partnership Fund (CEPF) makes small and large grants in support of biodiversity conservation in the Caribbean “Caribbean Islands Biodiversity Hotspot.”
-Grants are in support of community-based sustainable small-scale fisheries, protection and conservation of endangered marine species, marine protected areas management, and activities that promote improved marine and coastal ecosystems.
-Small grants are between US$5 thousand and US$50 thousand; large grants are greater than US$50 thousand.
+The Critical Ecosystem Partnership Fund (CEPF) makes large grants in support of biodiversity conservation in the Caribbean “Caribbean Islands Biodiversity Hotspot.”
+Grants support community-based sustainable small-scale fisheries, protection and conservation of endangered marine species, marine protected areas management, and activities that promote improved marine and coastal ecosystems.
+Large grants are greater than US$50 thousand.
 Eligibility for grants extends to NGOs, community groups, private enterprises, universities, and other civil society applicants.
-The extended deadline for letters of inquiry is 27 November 2023.
+The deadline for letters of inquiry is 18 July 2025.
 Details here

 terraadmin